 How to Sell Your House Faster by Improving Its Curb Appeal

 A large percentage of home buyers decide whether to look inside a house or pass based on curb appeal—the way the house looks on the outside from the street.
+According to a 2018 NAR study, 94% of realtors suggest curb appeal improvements to sellers.
 You can ensure they want to come inside your house by spending some time working on its exterior appearance.

 Owners and buyers don't look at a house the same way; owners often can't see their house's faults.
 Decide to stop thinking of the property as a home.
 It's a house—a commodity you want to sell for the highest dollar possible.

 Curb Appeal Exercise

 The next time you drive up to your house, make a note of the following:

 - Your first impression of the house and yard